 Hydrogeology of Central African Republic

-The textual information on this page was taken from the publications listed in the reference section at the bottom of this page.
+Most of the textual information on this page was taken from the publications listed in the reference section at the bottom of this page.
 If you have updated information on the hydrogeology of the Central African Republic, please get in touch.

 With an ancient history of settlement and trading over thousands of years, the area of the present Central African Republic (CAR) become involved in various slave trades in the 16th and 17th centuries, and the American slave trade in the 18th century.
 In the late 18th century France colonised part of the region, calling it Ubangi-Shari, and in 1920 this become part of French Equatorial Africa.
 French colonisers established export crop plantations and built transport and industry using forced labour.
 The independent Central African Republic was established in 1959.
 Multiple regime changes since independence, including an attempt to establish a monarchy, have been the backdrop to prolonged political, civil and military unrest in the country.
 Since 2012, these have had a religious tone, with conflict between Muslim and Christian groups.